Parsley Peel: Cotton manufacture

-Peel worked with one of his weavers, James Hargreaves, to investigate new technologies.
+Peel worked in Oswaldtwistle with one of his weavers, James Hargreaves, to investigate new technologies.
 In 1762, Peel and Hargreaves set up a carding machine, but decided against using it.
 When Hargreaves went on to invent the spinning jenny in 1764, Peel was keen to use the technology.
 He set them up in his factory at Stanhill where Hargreaves worked.
 In the spring of 1768, the spinning jennies at Peel's factory were blamed for job losses.
 The factories and Hargreaves' nearby house were the targets of a riot, destroying the spinning jennies within – along with some of Peel's own inventions.
 In reaction, Peel moved his manufacturing away from Lancashire.
 He decided on Burton-upon-Trent where he built three mills, including cutting a canal (known as Peel's Cut) for one.

 In 1779, Peel's mill in Altham was caught in series of riots against machinery, specifically the carding machines and spinning jenny.
 Peel came to see the destruction as fortuitous, as he then turned to Richard Arkwright's carding "engine".
 By 1795, Peel's family run company, Peel & Co., was the largest in the cotton industry with twenty-three mills around the north west of England, fourteen more than their closest competitor.